OpenUpSA/pocket-reporter/src/data/static/about.md

 ---
-tagline: >-
+type: static
+page: about
-  Pocket Reporter is a news editor in your pocket that helps you be a better reporter.
+tagline: Pocket Reporter is a news editor in your pocket that helps you be a better reporter.
 partners:
   - link: 'http://openup.org.za/'